-To familiarize providers with the rights and freedoms of DD waiver participants, to establish the importance of honoring those rights, and explain the process and potential risks associated with restricting a participant's rights.
+To provide guidance and familiarize case managers with the rights and freedoms of DD waiver participants, to establish the importance of honoring those rights, and explain the process and potential risks associated with restricting a participant's rights.

-The purpose of this training is to familiarize providers with the rights and freedoms of DD waiver participants, to establish the importance of honoring those rights, to explain the process and potential risks associated with restricting a participant's rights, and to identify provider requirements related to Section 4.
+The purpose of this training is to provide guidance and familiarize case managers with the rights and freedoms of DD waiver participants, to establish the importance of honoring those rights, to explain the process and potential risks associated with restricting a participant's rights, and to identify requirements related to Chapter 45, Section 4 of the Department of Health's Medicaid Rules.